Steps Along the Buying Decision Path

 My book Dirty Little Secrets: why buyers can’t buy and sellers can’t sell discusses these steps and how Buying Facilitation® can work with sales and marketing to enter the buy path earlier, and to help coaches, leaders, and negotiators facilitate congruent change.
 It’s truly a change management skill that makes a seller a real consultant and uses entirely unique change facilitation skills: Facilitative Questions, Listening for Systems, and Choice.
 Remember, needs/solutions are irrelevant until buyers understand how any change will affect their status quo.
 The sales model isn’t designed to handle this Pre-Sales change management function.
 Read the book :)

-Sharon Drew Morgen is the NYTimes Business Bestselling author of Selling with Integrity and 7 books how buyers buy.
+Sharon Drew Morgen is the NYTimes Business Bestselling author of Selling with Integrity and 7 books on how buyers buy, including Dirty Little Secrets – a book on the 13 buying decision stages all buyers go through.
 As the developer of Buying Facilitation® she trains sellers to help buyers facilitate their change management, Pre-Sales buying decision issues.
 She is a sales visionary who coined the terms Helping Buyers Buy, Buy Cycle, Buying Decision Patterns, Buy Path in 1985, and has been working with sales/marketing for 30 years to influence buying decisions.

 More recently, Morgen is the author of What?
 Did you really say what I think I heard? in which she has coded how we can hear others without bias or misunderstanding, and why there is a gap between what’s said and what’s heard.
-She is a trainer, consultant, speaker, and inventor, interested in integrity in all business communication.
-Her learning tools can be purchased: www.didihearyou.com
+She is a trainer, consultant, speaker, and inventor, interested in integrity in all business communication. www.didihearyou.com